Channel 2 Group Dubai: Reframing a Global Broadcast Powerhouse for Boardroom Credibility

 Channel 2 Group forte slide showcasing brand strengths across innovation, content curation, sports rights, and investment strategy

-The chairman’s rewritten bio became a pivot point for stakeholder meetings — positioning him not just as a pioneer in radio commentary, but as a globally relevant leader in media innovation.
+The chairman’s rewritten bio became a pivotal asset in stakeholder meetings — repositioning him not only as a broadcasting pioneer, but as a globally relevant leader with the authority to speak to media innovation, partnerships, and future growth.

 Introduction slide for Channel 2 Group chairman Ajay Sethi repositioning him as a visionary in media-tech leadership and global broadcasting